 Remove VLC from Windows Context Menu

-Head over to the Start menu and type Registry Editor or even regedit should do it.
+You can’t just remove the VLC related shortcuts, but remove and add any item to the Windows context menu.
+Anyway, head over to the Start menu and type Registry Editor or even regedit should do it.
 When the editor launches, paste the below location in its address bar:

 Now there are two ways of dealing with this.
 You could just delete this AddtoPlaylistVLC folder.
 This will remove the said VLC option from the Context menu.
 But if at any point in time you wish to get back this option, it might get be a slightly complicated process.
 Therefore the second and more viable option involves just disabling this option.